Logo

 You have no weaknesses, but you do have one trait that doesn't qualify as a strength.

-As previously mentioned, your DPS against monsters - while serviceable - is nothing special.
+Your DPS against monsters - while serviceable - is nothing special.
 It will take you time to down monsters on your own, especially if you are unwilling to waste precious ammo on them.
 The Chaos Spawn is your single greatest threat in the entire game.
 If you are the sole survivor up against a Spawn and there's still an entire horde of enemies after you at the same time, you are in a lot of trouble.

 --------------------------------------------------------------------------------------------------------------------------